DFE-Digital/get-help-with-tech/app/views/landing_pages/edtech_demonstrator_programme.md

 ## About the programme

 The [EdTech Demonstrator programme](https://edtech-demonstrator.lgfl.net/home) launched in 2019 to offer peer-to-peer support on the effective use of technology in education.
-It currently focuses on helping schools and colleges to provide remote and blended education.
+It currently focuses on helping schools and colleges to provide remote and face-to-face education.

 The programme is tailored to the needs of each school or college, but will include training and support through: